 2. What Happened To You?

-The combination of Oprah Winfrey as co-author, paired with the polarizing title, would make anyone wanting to know more about what this book will cover.
+The combination of Oprah Winfrey as co-author, paired with the polarizing title, would make anyone want to know more about what this book will cover.

 A great read with additional expertise and guidance by a clinical professional.